avery-mr/CSPB2270_HalfEdgeDS/README.md

 - Use OpenGL and GLFW to set up a basic rendering pipeline.

 ### Challenges and Revisions
 - **Rendering Complexity:** Setting up modern OpenGL was more difficult than anticipated.
-I wasn't able to learn and implement the necessary shaders and pipeline within the available time.
-Therefore, the project was adjusted to focus solely on the data structure, with a goal of building and manipulating simple primitive shapes.
+I had trouble finding enough documentation on older OpenGL or other graphics libraries and I eventually decided to dismiss the idea of rendering since I wasn't able to learn and implement the necessary shaders and pipeline within the available time.
+The project was adjusted to focus solely on the data structure, with a goal of building and manipulating simple primitive shapes.
 - **Data Output:** In lieu of implementing my own rendering pipeline I opted to write the mesh data to .obj format to load and view in an external application.
 - **Data Structure Design:** I began with the idea of using classes for each element (vertices, edges, faces, half-edges) to encapsulate behavior.
 However, as the project progressed, I found it more straightforward to incorporate all necessary methods into a single `Mesh` class.
 If I were to start over, I would likely use structs for simplicity.
 - **Functionality:** Most of the methods I wrote for my mesh class were intended to navigate and traverse the mesh, to debug any issues in the building process, and to ensure the mesh was ultimately built correctly and clean.
 This required stitching together half edge pairs and ensuring the number of vertices, faces and open edges were appropriate.